Why does my site say unsecure?

 The https in front of a website is a result of establishing a secure connection via an SSL certificate.
 Secure Sockets Layer (SSL) Certificates are used to secure information sent between web browsers and servers.
 They are not required for websites that do not handle payment transactions or personal health numbers.

-However, Google Chrome has recently changed the way they display sites without SSL certificates by tagging them as not secure.
+However, Google Chrome has since changed the way they display sites without SSL certificates by tagging them as not secure.

 Given this change, we are happy to say that we offer SSL certificates for your websites!